hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 written to the specified local path (which should be a mounted storage device, replicated and/or backed up frequently.)

-The PTFE application is connected to the Vault cluster via the Vault cluster endpoint URL.
+The Terraform Enterprise application is connected to the Vault cluster via the Vault cluster endpoint URL.

 ### Infrastructure Diagram